 A voice for all fishing communities…

-The National Coalition for Fishing Communities gives voice to the numerous communities that make up America’s domestically harvested and processed seafood industry.
+The National Coalition for Fishing Communities gives a voice to the numerous communities that make up America’s domestically harvested and processed seafood industry.

-The coalition spans the nation from Hawaii and America’s Pacific possessions to Alaska, through the Pacific Northwest and the West Coast down to the Gulf, and up the East Coast from Florida to the mid-Atlantic and New England.
+The Coalition spans the nation from Hawaii and America’s Pacific possessions to Alaska, through the Pacific Northwest and the West Coast down to the Gulf, and up the East Coast from Florida to the mid-Atlantic and New England.

 Community needs with conservation needs… We are committed to the tenets of National Standard Eight of the Magnuson-Stevens Act.
 While cognizant of conservation needs, regulations must take into account the importance of fishery resources to fishing communities.
 Management measures should utilize the best economic and social data to provide for the sustained participation of fishing communities, and to minimize adverse economic impacts on such communities to the extent possible.

 The best science, regardless of the source… Fisheries management must be conducted using the best available science, which does not mean the best government science.
 Often, the best available science is deemed, by appropriate technical review panels, to be inadequate for use in informing fisheries management decisions.
 In these cases, we believe that fisheries managers must carefully balance the precautionary principle with the Federal mandate to consider the economic needs of fishing communities, and the working families who depend on our ocean’s resources.